Egg Labeling Regulations Guide

 Antibiotic Free and Hormone Free: Consumers may be misled into believing that eggs being labeled as antibiotic free and hormone free were produced in less cruel conditions.
 But that is not the case.
 Most eggs in the United States are antibiotic free, since antibiotics decrease egg production, and all eggs are hormone free since it is illegal to give hormones to chickens.
 In other words, even the most cruelly-produced eggs can be given these labels.

 Other Terms: Beware!
-A number of terms you’ll find on egg cartons sound impressive, as if they signify that egg-laying hens have been treated to humane conditions.
+A number of terms you’ll find on egg cartons sound impressive, as if they signify that hens used by the egg industry have been treated to humane conditions.